sarahutton981/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Additionally, always keep learning and staying up-to-date with new technologies and programming languages.
 Not only will this make you a better programmer, but it will also help to keep your skills relevant in the ever-changing world of technology.

+# 2024-01-01
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making the most of your time.
+Planning ahead can help to avoid last-minute emergencies and ensure you have enough time to complete all of the necessary tasks.
+Finally, staying organized by using tools like task lists, calendars, or project management software can keep you from getting lost in the details and help ensure your projects stay on track.